ekxide/iceoryx2-book/source/getting-started/robot-nervous-system/blackboard.md

 The solution is the blackboard messaging pattern: a key-value repository in shared memory.
 Each participant can access exactly the entries it needs, such as the ultrasonic sensor’s update rate.
-Any shared-memory-compatible type can be stored in the blackboard.
+Any shared-memory-compatible and trivially-copyable type, can be stored in the blackboard.

 Let’s implement an example where a user app can configure the sensor update rate.
 A higher rate means Larry reacts to obstacles faster and can drive faster.